-In the 2018 WSEC-R, the description of Option 4.1 erroneously refers to Section R403.3.7.
+First, Option 4.1 erroneously refers to Section R403.3.7.
 The question is: Was the intended reference Section R403.3.6 or the more strict description in Section R403.3.6.1?
 The State Building Code Council has not yet issued a correction of the typo or a clarification of what is intended by the phrase "deeply buried ducts."
 Until a clarification is provided, we note that the text of Option 4.1 specifies "deeply buried ducts" and Section R403.3.6.1 also describes "deeply buried ducts."
 This lends support to the intended reference being Section R403.3.6.1.